 Azure ML is a fully managed machine learning platform that allows you to perform predictive analytics.
 Development of models (experiments) is achieved using the Azure ML Studio, a web based design environment that empowers both data scientists and domain specialists to build end-to-end solutions and significantly reduce the complexity of building and publishing predictive models.
 It has a simple drag-and-drop authoring and a catalogue of modules that provide functionality for an end-to-end workflow.
 More experienced users can also embed their own Python or R scripts in line in experiments and explore the data interactively with Jupyter Notebooks.

-One of the most important features of Azure ML is its publishing service where by a finished (trained) experiment can be exposed as a web that can be consumed by any other application such as a website, mobile application etc. Each experiment can also be configured to be re-trained with new data using a separate api to maintain it.
+One of the most important features of Azure ML is its publishing service where by a finished (trained) experiment can be exposed as a web API that can be consumed by any other application such as a website, mobile application etc. Each experiment can also be configured to be re-trained with new data using a separate API to maintain it.

-In this short lab we’ll explore how Azure ML works by looking at a simple scenario, involving flight delays in the USA and see how Python scripts and Jupyter Notebooks can be used to aid in the exploration and evaluation of the data.
+In this short lab we’ll explore how Azure ML works by looking at a simple scenario, involving the incidence of diabetes in the Pima Indian tribe from Arizona in the USA.
+We’ll also see how Python scripts and Jupyter Notebooks can be used to aid in the exploration and evaluation of the data.
 We’ll see how to publish the model by reviewing the sample code for a published experiment and testing the output from an Excel add-in.